Get Weekly Coaching Tip

 The Best Business News This Year

 There are a lot of things changing this year for small businesses.
-You are probably aware that Congress passed a new tax law in December last year.
+As a result of Covid 19 our legislators have given lots of relief to small business owners.
+Some of the biggest help has been PPP loans(which are 100% forgivable) and EIDL loans(which are at very low interest rates and amortized over 30 years.
+You are probably aware that recently congress passed new tax laws help businesses.
+There is another round of PPP loans which are helping many more businesses.
 While there are many things changing, the overall opinion of most small business owners like yourself is that this new legislation is good for you!

 Of course, there are still many changes that need to be done and that still require clarification from the IRS.
-Nevertheless, we can definitely state that there is great news on four main aspects of this new tax law that passed Congress last year:
+Nevertheless, we can definitely state that there is great news on four main aspects of this new tax law that passed Congress in the past few years:

 #1: The New Corporate Tax Rate Is Permanent And Lower:

-One of the main changes in this tax law is related to the new corporate tax rate.
+One of the main changes in this tax law is related to the corporate tax rate.
 It is now 21% and it is a flat tax.
 This means that this rate is the one applied to all corporations.
 You may be aware that the previous corporate taxes were 15, 25, 34, and 35%.
-In addition, this new tax rate will be permanent at least up until 2025.
+In addition, this tax rate is to be permanent at least up until 2025.

 So, what does this exactly mean?